We believe that it is possible to prevent and end youth homelessness in Canada.

 - Greater involvement with the police and the justice system.

 - Disengagement from school and difficulty getting a job.

-- Mental health problems and additions, because life on the streets is inherently stressful.
+- Mental health problems and addictions, because life on the streets is inherently stressful.

 - Difficulty exiting the streets and moving forward with one’s life (many chronically homeless adults today first experienced homelessness when they were young).